Crave-Trinity/crave-trinity-frontend/README.md

 ---

+## 🚀 CRAVE MVP – Finalized Architecture & Execution Plan
+### 📌 What We’re Shipping First
+CRAVE is an AI-powered craving analytics system, built to provide personalized behavioral analysis by combining user logs, RAG, and LoRA fine-tuning.

+* ✅ Apple Watch + iPhone App → Seamless craving logging.
+* ✅ [Backend](https://crave-mvp-backend-production-a001.up.railway.app/docs) that processes & analyzes cravings, not just stores them.
+* ✅ RAG (Retrieval-Augmented Generation) to personalize AI responses without costly fine-tuning.
+* ✅ LoRA (Low-Rank Adaptation) to fine-tune craving personas with minimal compute costs.
+* ✅ A scalable backend with fast inference on AWS, using open-source models.

+⚠️ Disclaimer: CRAVE intends to provide analytical **insights** based on user-logged cravings data.
+- It will not offer medical predictions, diagnoses, or treatment prior to FDA SaMD approval.
+- Any behavioral insights should be viewed as informational only, and users should consult a healthcare professional for medical or therapeutic guidance.

+---

 📄 Timeline of commits:
 * 📌 Oct – Dec: Shower thoughts; Ideas into words
 * 📌 Jan - Feb: < 30% of Swift bootcamp; YC app submited to accelerate iteration